-The Company always recognises lifetime ECL for trade receivables and contract assets.
+The Company always recognises lifetime expected credit losses (ECL) for trade receivables and contract assets.
 The expected credit losses on these financial assets are estimated using a provision matrix based on the Company's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.